aklinker1/vite-plugin-web-extension/docs/config/plugin-options.md

 htmlViteConfig?: import('vite').InlineConfig
 ```

-You can provide additional Vite config to the HTML multipage build step by setting it here.
+You can supply additional Vite configuration to the HTML multipage build step here.

 ::: warning
-Use with caution, I have not tested the compatibility of every single Vite build option with the HTML build process.
-Submit an issue if you have any problems.
+Exercise caution with this option.
+Not every one of Vite's build options have been tested for compatibility.
+If something doesn't work for you, please open an issue.
 :::

 ## `manifest`